 I do not deserve a day of honor for still being here when my mother and many of my friends (as well as countless others I never knew) are not.
 They deserve honor (among other things), not me.

 Such a celebratory day feels blatantly dismissive.
 Those who live daily with the knowledge they will likely not survive cancer are left standing on the outside looking in.
 Again.
 Unacceptable!
 I will not erase those who did not and will not survive.

 It might also make those who are struggling and feel their post-diagnosis lives are anything but fruitful, rewarding and inspiring to feel left out as well.

 I must mention, I noticed the site’s blog this year includes a post written by the spouse of someone who did not survive her cancer.
 So there’s at least an attempt to address the fact that many do NOT survive cancer.

 I guess that’s progress.
 Sort of.
 But it’s not enough.

-I often revisit the wise words of my friend Rachel Cheetham Moro who said this about National Cancer Survivors Day®:
+I often think about the wise words of my friend Rachel Cheetham Moro who said this about National Cancer Survivors Day®: